Make a long layover bend to your adventurous needs and visit the Great Wall of China.

 I’d rather eat durian for that time period.
 Hmmm, okay maybe not.
 Watching vids of Great Wall of China marathoners, almost makes me want to participate.
 I SAID ALMOST.

 People dedicate years to the Great Wall of China

-Some get so infatuated with this event they do it every year.
+Some get so infatuated with running the marathon, that they do it every year.
 Check out Henrik Brandt who’s been running it every year for 18 years.
 AND did his first race after 2 months of training!